-Even more appalling than that is the amount of chemicals you place on your skin every year.
-Women who use makeup daily absorb, on average, 5 pounds each year.
+Equally appalling is the amount of chemicals many people place on their skin every year.
+Women who use makeup daily absorb, on average, five pounds each year.

-Many people – even those who carefully select organic or gourmet foods to eat choose skin care products that can do serious damage to their skin.
+And others, Unfortunately, those who carefully select organic or gourmet foods to eat still choose skin care products that can do serious damage to their skin.

 Now, realize that I'm not suggesting you'd intentionally apply toxins to your skin.
 You simply may not realize the extent to which many common skin care products contain suspect ingredients with unrecognizable or unpronounceable names.

 A number of these potential toxins have estrogen-mimicking effects that can wreak havoc on all your good health intentions.